 Family Partnership Fined after Worker Falls through Skylight

-A family run firm, based in Pembrokeshire, has been fined following an incident in which a worker fell through a skylight.
+A family run firm, based in Pembrokeshire, has been fiend following an incident in which a worker fell through a skylight.

 The Rees family partnership (consisting of father Gwynne, mother Margaret and son Richard) hired Evans Agri Contracting (EAC) to complete a one day silage harvest on 17th June 2014.